magento/devdocs/src/cloud/project/user-admin.md

 1. In the Project Web UI, add project-level users and environment-level users as needed.

-   When you add the user, the user receives an email inviting them to join the {{site.data.var.ece}} project with instructions for account registration and email verification.
+{:.procedure}

-### Add a project-level user
+Add a project-level user:

-1. Click the configure project gear icon next to project name in the top navigation bar.
+1. In the Project Web UI, click the configure project gear icon next to project name in the top navigation bar.

    ![Configure the project]({{ site.baseurl }}/common/images/cloud/cloud_project_gear.png){:width="184px"}